joren-etw/zcrm-nodejs-sdk/README.md

 These `.properties` files follow the same format of `.ini` configuration files.
 See the [configuration](resources/configuration.properties) and [oauth_configuration](resources/oauth_configuration.properties) files for formatting examples.
 Historical aliases are also available for backwards compatibility and are defined in these example files.
 Note that if a variable is set along with its alias, the original variable (non-alias) will be used and the alias value will be ignored

 ## Environment Variable Configuration
 If a value is not defined already, the system will check for environment variables to define values.
-All Envornment variables match the variable names listed above, with a `ZCRM__` tag preceding it.
+All environment variables match the variable names listed above, with a `ZCRM__` tag preceding it.
 Examples:
 ```
 ZCRM__client_id = client_id
 ZCRM__base_url = base_url